karolis2/TechTest/README.md

 * There should be a new **Logs** page, containing a list of log entries across the application.
 * In the Logs page, the user should be able to click into each entry to see more detail about it.
 * In the Logs page, think about how you can provide a good user experience - even when there are many log entries.

+**COMMENT: Here I implemented a BeforeSaveChanges and AfterSaveChanges methods where I used ChangeTracker.DetectChanges(); to track the changes and create audit logs.
+AfterSaveChanges was needed to create correct logs on user creation as onSave we do not have saved ID.
+Also added a simple partial view which is used fo all of the logs page and for the UserDetailsvView.
+If I had more time, I would implement Pagination as it should help with the UX.
+Also did not add any UT for this due to personal time constraints, but would have to test the creation and retrieving of the logs.**

 ### 5. Extend the Application (Expert)